giancarlopernudisegura/metron/CONTRIBUTING.md

 # Contributing to Metron
 Contributions are welcome.
 Read the following document for information pertaining to contributions and how to get started.

+If you want to get more familiar with the code base, check out [the wiki](https://github.com/giancarlopernudisegura/metron/wiki).

 ## Setting up local environment
 The easiest way to get your local environment up and running is to use [the dev container](.devcontainer/devcontainer.json) included in the repo.
 This will require having docker installed on your machine.
 This will setup your vscode with the extensions needed and will also create a PostgreSQL instance for you.